ICAZ117/mocside/README.md

 * Lab Page
 	* Style Lab Page
-	* add button in top left to return to courses page
 	* Add the Professor version of this page, ie. the add, delete, publish buttons for labs
 	* complete dynamic labs info
 	* confirm delete message